Skip to main content

 PlanAPI key mintingDefault per-key limit

-Starter does not mint API keys today.
-You can build, optimize, and test in the playground, but deploying a live endpoint and calling it over HTTP requires Pro or higher.
+Free (trial) workspaces do not mint API keys.
+You can build, optimize, and test in the playground, but deploying a live endpoint and calling it over HTTP requires a paid plan (Core or Enterprise).

 Handling 429